 Most of these are acid varieties since sweet ones need more heat than the average home environs can provide.
 Nevertheless, they make great jams, jellies and juices to which sweeteners can be added.

 Microgreens, all the rage and pricey to boot, can be grown on the kitchen table or counter.
 Everything from chia, cress, mustard, radish and arugula can be raised indoors in the comfort of your kitchen.
 Grow microgreens in fresh soil each time you start them to ensure food safety and discourage disease or other pathogens like salmonella.
-The tiny roots or mats of microgreens can be susceptible to these and should not be used if there is any sign of mold or decay.
+The tiny roots or mats of microgreens can be susceptible to these problems and should not be used if there is any sign of mold or decay.

 Broccoli, which germinates early and reliably, is another wonderful option for growing edible houseplants.